tonyqtang/ee551project/README.md

 How to play:

-Use ← → to control position and ↑ to change direction. use p to pause.
+Use ← → to control position, ↑ to change direction, ↓ to accelerate falling speed, spacebar to fall to the end immediatly. use p to pause.

 Shaps of blocks: